evanshortiss/html5-fs/README.md

 request, usually via a popup in the browser.
 Cordova applications don't require users to accept any popups.

+If no byte quota is provided then 10MB is requested.

 Callback format should be as
 follows: